Tesla has been down a rough road this year. What’s next for Elon Musk’s cash cow?

 But those lost weeks, as well as the status of the ramp-up of the closed-loop system, are still a black box, making it difficult to predict exactly what Wednesday’s earnings report will look like.
 Some analysts project a 12% decline in quarterly revenue and a 42% drop in quarterly profit—with narrowing profit margins also chalked up to the rising cost of raw materials like nickel.

-Consensus estimates stand at $16.5 billion for revenue, and an earnings per share of $1.81.
+The Wall Street consensus estimates stand at $16.5 billion for revenue and $1.81 earnings per share.

 “The expectations are very low for the quarter,” one research firm’s CEO told Reuters.